cypress-io/cypress-documentation/source/guides/guides/command-line.md

 ### Options

 You have already seen the first useful option `run` takes: `{spec: "<spec path>"}`.
 Without it Cypress will try to run all files in the default `cypress/integration` folder.
-This and other options all are the same as Cypress {% url "run options" #cypress-run %}, except they have to the full words and not single letter aliases.
+This and other options all are the same as Cypress {% url "run options" command-line#cypress-run %}, except they have to the full words and not single letter aliases.

 **{% fa fa-check-circle green %} Correct Usage**